Last Updated December 6, 2024

 When a power outage paused the game, Oreo’s team quickly tweeted a clever image captioned, “You can still dunk in the dark.”
 The tweet went viral, racking up millions of retweets, likes, and tons of media coverage.
 All without a dollar spent on ads.

 How did they do it?
-They had invested in establishing a social media PR strategy that allowed them to:
+They had focused on establishing a social media PR strategy that allowed them to:

 • Monitor current events relevant to their audience and brand tone